-- Financial unsustainability given the small numbers against the cost of provision. - Provision of a level of service that is not available to other sections of the community.
-This can lead to community cohesion problems.
+- Financial unsustainability given the small numbers against the cost of provision. - Provision of a level of service that is not available to other sections of the community with associated community cohesion challenges.

-To address these drawbacks Carlisle City Council and partners need to develop a long term approach that:
+To address these drawbacks and promote community cohesion Carlisle City Council and partners are responding to the need and developing long term approaches that: